-Named by Gartner as a sample vendor for immersive workspaces alongside Facebook, Microsoft, Google, HTC, and Cisco
+EXPOSURE: Named by industry analyst Gartner as a vendor for immersive workspaces alongside Facebook, Microsoft, Google, HTC, and Cisco.

 Historical Results of Operations

 Revenues & Gross Margin.
-For the period ended December 31, 2018, the Company had revenues of $0 compared to the year ended December 31, 2017, when the Company had revenues of $0.
+For the period ended December 31, 2019, the Company had revenues of $0 compared to the year ended December 31, 2018, when the Company had revenues of $0.
 Our gross margin was % in fiscal year 2019, compared to % in 2018.